Our experts will run, manage, and perfect your SIEM, while you retain total ownership.

 Rule creation, Tuning, Recommendations

 The fundamental mechanism of response is detection.
 SIEM rules are defined with a pre-conceived idea of what kind of traffic and threats can generally be expected by the organization.
 Once an initial ruleset is implemented, continual tuning occurs to eliminate false positives and verify that accurate events are triggering rules.
-Novacoast analysts and engineers have enjoyed a comprehensive view of all manner of traffic and are a good resource for developing recommendations.
+Novacoast analysts and engineers have a comprehensive view of all types of traffic and are a good resource for developing recommendations.
 It's also a two-way conversation with the customer team who will know their own traffic better than anyone.

 Tracking incidents and ticket life cycles